 Sudden cardiac arrest is the result of an electrical malfunction in the heart, which disrupts the heart’s natural pumping activity and can render it unable to pump blood throughout the body.

-A heart attack may provide days’ or even weeks’ worth of warning, but cardiac arrest comes on without prior indication in approximately 50% of cases.
+Cardiac arrest comes on without prior indication in approximately 50% of cases, but a heart attack may provide days’ or even weeks’ worth of warning.
 This is another significant difference between cardiac arrest and heart attack.

-With that said, a heart attack can often lead to sudden cardiac arrest if the lack of circulation to the affected portion of the heart continues without treatment, resulting in the electrical malfunction and associated loss of effective heart pumping.
+With that said, a heart attack can often lead to sudden cardiac arrest if the lack of circulation to the affected portion of the heart continues without treatment, resulting in an electrical malfunction and the associated loss of effective heart pumping.

 This lack of an effective heartbeat, also known as sudden cardiac arrest, is considered clinical death, although resuscitation is possible with the rapid use of a defibrillator in combination with effective CPR.
 When symptoms are present prior to a sudden cardiac arrest, they are often similar to those of a heart attack, including: